February 2022

 Braguinha, Augusto Da Costa, Funchal (Madeira), before 1898, inv.
 2500

-The MIM has three plucked instruments built in the 19th century in Funchal, the city on the Island Madeira.
-In the past they were called machete, but today one usually calls those instruments braguinha.
-In 1898 Victor-Charles Mahillon, the first curator of the Conservatory's Instrumental Museum, bought them from luthier Augusto Da Costa .
+The MIM has three plucked string instruments built in the 19th century in Funchal, a city on the island of Madeira.
+In the past, they were called machete, but today they are usually referred to as braguinha.
+In 1898, Victor-Charles Mahillon, the first curator of the Conservatory’s Instrumental Museum, acquired them from the luthier Augusto Da Costa.

-The machete is usually shaped as a small guitar with four single strings, tuned D-G-B-D. However, Da Costa liked to build instruments with unusual shapes, such as the fish-shaped braguinha with inventory number 2496 or the 2500 in the shape of a heart.
+The machete is usually shaped like a small guitar with four single strings, tuned D–G–B–D. However, Da Costa enjoyed creating instruments with unusual shapes, such as the fish-shaped braguinha with inventory number 2496, or number 2500, shaped like an inverted heart.

-In the 19th century, the machete was played in different social settings, both by peasants and wealthier people.
-For strumming musicians used metal picks attached to their fingers.
+In the 19th century, the machete was played in various social settings, both among peasants and in upper-class circles.
+To strum chords, musicians used metal picks attached to their fingers.

-The ukulele, a small Hawaiian guitar, is thought to be an instrument derived from the machete, introduced at the end of the 19th century by migrants from Madeira.
+The ukulele, a small Hawaiian guitar, is believed to have been derived from the machete.
+Migrants from Madeira introduced the instrument to Hawaii at the end of the 19th century.

 Bibliography